GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-References: Link to any relevant references – for example, if this issue was discussed publicly or if it’s related to a known vulnerability class, you might reference external documents or prior advisories.
+References: Link to any relevant references.
+For example, if this issue was discussed publicly or if it’s related to a known vulnerability class, you might reference external documents or prior advisories.

 -